Victoria Groce: 2024 Jeopardy! Masters

 In the second Jeopardy!
 Masters Tournament, Groce faced a six-person field including 2023 Masters finalists James Holzhauer, Matt Amodio, and Mattea Roach, as well as 2024 ToC winner Yogesh Raut.
 Groce also faced Amy Schneider for the second time that year, as the producers selected Schneider as their pick following the JIT.

 During the Masters Tournament, Groce quickly established herself as a dominant force.
 By Game 4, Groce was tied with Yogesh Raut with at 10 points, while James Holzhauer followed behind at six match points.
 After Game 5, Groce led her next closest competitor, Raut, 13 to his 10.
 Groce led the competition throughout the semifinal rounds but was second to Raut at the start of the two semifinal games, followed by Holzhauer (the 2023 Masters winner) and Amy Schneider.
 Schneider was eliminated after the two semifinal games.

 The Jeopardy!
 Masters final matches aired on May 22, 2024, and consisted of a two-game total point competition between the three remaining players.
 After the first game in the final's matches, Holzhauer led in points, with 28,309, while Groce was in second with 21,400 and Raut in third at 19,200 after a correct final jeopardy response.
 In Game 2, Raut's early Daily Double wager almost doubled his points.
 In Double Jeopardy!, Groce found both daily doubles, wagering it all on the first one and making a more conservative 800-point bet on the second.
 Contestant scores at the end of both rounds were Groce 34,000; Raut 15,799, and Holzhauer 8,800.

 All three players correctly answered the Final Jeopardy clue in the category "American Women": "The New York Times wrote of this woman who had died in 1951, 'Though she was forgotten at the time, part of her remained alive.'"
 With her high second game total, Groce did not need to wager anything to earn the title with final scores of Groce, 55,400; Raut, 45,910; and Holzhauer 38,017.

 As the tournament winner, Groce received a $500,000 cash prize as well as the Trebek trophy.
 Raut took second place, earning $250,000 while Holzhauer took away $150,000 for third place.
 All three players are now eligible to compete in next year's Masters tournament.

 Personal life

 Groce has lived in Pittsburgh since just after her initial appearance on Jeopardy! in 2005.
-Her husband is a software engineer at the Carnegie Mellon Software Engineering Institute where Groce has also held journal coordinator and research positions.
+Her husband, Philip, is a software engineer at the Carnegie Mellon Software Engineering Institute where Groce has also held journal coordinator and research positions.
+She has celiac disease.

 Groce has a daughter named Nora, who was an infant during her initial appearance on Jeopardy! in 2005.
 By the time Groce appeared on the Jeopardy!
 Invitational Tournament and J!
 Masters in 2024, Nora was a student at a Pittsburgh-area university.
-Groce’s Final Jeopardy! responses often included a "Hi Nora!"
+Groce's Final Jeopardy! responses often included a "Hi Nora!"